sanjeevkumarcode/All_Tech_Workshops/README.md

-# All_Workshops
+## All_Tech_Workshops

-This repository is created to upload all the works related to SQL, MySQL, Python, Python Libraries and Mathematics.
+This repository is created to upload tech notes and practices step by step.